IU-Capstone-Project-2025/KIZAK/README.md

 ## 🚀 Features

 - **Onboarding:** Personalized user profile creation with topic selection and skill assessment
-- **ML Agent:** AI-driven roadmap generation tailored to user goals and skills
-- **Personal Recommendations:** Daily/weekly curated courses and tasks from platforms like Coursera, Stepik, YouTube
+- **Personal Recommendations:** Daily/weekly curated courses and tasks from platforms like Coursera, Stepik or EDX
-- **Resume Generation:** Automatic resume creation highlighting skills and projects
-- **AI Coach:** Interactive chatbot for Q&A, feedback, and interview simulation
-- **Integrations:** Connect with LinkedIn, GitHub, and support OAuth authentication
+- **Personal Roadmaps** generated specially for each user

 ---

 ## 🛠️ **Tech Stack**

 ### **Backend**
-- **Flask**  🐍  - A **lightweight** Python web framework for building scalable APIs and backend services.
+- **FastAPI**  🐍  - A **lightweight** Python web framework for building scalable APIs and backend services.
 - **PostgreSQL** 🐘 - A **powerful**, open-source relational database with strong extensibility and SQL compliance.

 ### **Frontend**